pedalv/JavaApp/MellomOppdrag/windows-azure.md

 ## Tips
 - [Find the Azure geography that meets your needs](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)
 - Blueprint === an early plan or design that explains how something might be achieved
 - Big band === is popular in situations or adopted when the project's stakeholders or customers are not certain regarding their wants and requirements
+- off-premises === performed remotely, across the internet
 - Type of Cloud Computing Services
     * on-prem === On-premises software is installed and runs on computers on the premises of the person or organization using the software, rather than at a remote facility such as a server farm or cloud
       * Ex: Made Pizza at home
-    * Infrastructure as a Service (IaaS) ===  Ex: Take and bake (frozen pizza)
+    * Infrastructure as a Service (IaaS) ===  Ex: Take and bake (frozen pizza), access a virtual machine in the cloud
         * Providers:
           * Microsoft Azure, Amazon Web Services, Google Compute Engine
             * Azure Compute (Virttual Machines), Azure Storage